JKonTiki/Francoise/README.md

 * Run `npm install` to download dependencies
 * Launch project from the command line with `gulp`

 * To clear the example-app, run `gulp clear-example`.
-This is not yet tethered necessarily to the actual example-app, so be very careful with this in the future!
+This is not yet perfectly tethered to the actual example-app, so be very careful with this one

 ## Features